Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Comparison

-In constrast to electro-optic modulation, acousto-optic modulation comes with a large \textit{built in} momentum.
-The significantly larger momentum of acoustic modes is a direct result of the orders-of-magnitude difference between the speed of sound and the speed of light.
-For a comparable modulation frequency, $\Omega$ an acousto-optic modulator provides approximately $\frac{2.99 \times 10^8 \text{ m/s}}{3.41 \times 10^2 \text{ m/s}} \approx 10^6$ larger modulation momentum than an electro-optic modulator.
+In constrast to electro-optic modulation, acousto-optic modulation comes with a large \textit{built in} wave vector.
+The significantly larger wave vector of acoustic modes is a direct result of the orders-of-magnitude difference between the speed of sound and the speed of light.
+For a comparable modulation frequency, $\Omega$ an acousto-optic modulator provides approximately $\frac{2.99 \times 10^8 \text{ m/s}}{3.41 \times 10^2 \text{ m/s}} \approx 10^6$ larger modulation wave vector than an electro-optic modulator.
 Moreover, by co-confining acoustic and optical modes in integrated waveguides, the effective strength of modulation can be enhanced significantly \cite{rakich_giant_2012}.